hutongyan/tp/docs/DeveloperGuide.md

    *Current:* Existing command to list all books.
    *Planned:* Add functionality to filter the search by book name, author and tags.

+7. **Implement long term tracking of book status and borrow history** *Current:* Existing version does not store book status and borrow history in memory after each run.
+   *Planned:* Store book status and borrow history in memory to increase long term usability.